jcchikikomori/wp-twitter-feeds-svn/README.txt

 1. Upload "WP Twitter Tweets" to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place the "WP Twitter Tweets" Widget on your sidebar and add twitter username with API details of Twitter.

-Visit our <a href="http://vivacityinfotech.net/wordpress/plugins/wp-twitter-feeds-wordpress-plugin-by-vivacity/" target="_blank">demo page</a> for more information.

 == Frequently Asked Questions ==